dubisdev/runmath/README.md

 <p align="center">
 <img src="./assets/readme-animation.gif"/>

-> **note** Feel free to open an issue if you have any suggestions or ideas for new features!
+> **Note**: Feel free to open an issue if you have any suggestions or ideas for new features!

 ## 🚄 Shortcuts